 The Statistics Department follows OSU's graduate admission policies and procedures when selecting candidates to nominate for admission to the Data Analytics programs.
-OSU's Graduate School manages the graduate admission process, interprets and enforces admission policies, and is the ultimate arbiter of admission decisions.
-Please review the policies and procedures here: gradschool.oregonstate.edu/future/graduate-admissions.
+OSU's Graduate School manages the graduate admission process, interprets, and enforces admission policies, and is the ultimate arbiter of admission decisions.
+Please review the policies and procedures here: <a href="mailto:graduate-edu/future/graduate-edu/fut